1970 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Recent auction records reveal the surprising strength of top-condition 1970 quarters, with MS67 examples reaching four-figure prices depending on market conditions and specific characteristics.

-Let’s look at how trading activity for 1980 quarters has fluctuated over the past year:
+Let’s look at how trading activity for 1970 No Mint Mark quarters has fluctuated over the past year:

 Market activity: 1970 No Mint Mark Quarter

-The 1970-D quarter stands out as the most abundantly produced quarter in U.S. history, with the Denver mint striking over 417 million coins that year.
-This massive production run was driven by increased commerce and the need to meet growing demand for circulating coinage.
+The 1970-D quarter stands out as one of the most abundantly produced quarters in U.S. history, with the Denver Mint striking 417,341,364 coins.
+This massive production run was driven by growing commercial demand in the early 1970s and the ongoing need to replace the silver coins that had vanished from circulation after the 1965 clad changeover.

 1970-D Quarter Price/Grade Chart